 - The Brain Care Institute.

-- Pediatric Behavioral Health and Wellness Clinics which provide integrated behavioral health care to children with highly specialized health care needs including embedded services in:
+- Pediatric Behavioral Health and Wellness Clinics, which provide integrated behavioral health care to children with highly specialized health care needs including embedded services in Oncology/Bone Marrow and Cellular Transplantation Therapies, Headache and Movement Disorders, Diabetes, Disorders of Sexual Differentiation, Feeding Disorders, NICU, Cleft and Craniofacial Center and Chronic Pain.

 |Western Psychiatric Institute and Clinic|

-The University of Pittsburgh Department of Psychiatry and its clinical partner, Western Psychiatric Institute and Clinic of UPMC (WPIC) are national leaders in education, research and clinical care.
+The Department of Psychiatry at the University of Pittsburgh and its clinical partner, Western Psychiatric Institute and Clinic of UPMC (WPIC), are national leaders in education, research and clinical care.
 Their partnership forms one of the largest and most academically productive psychiatric programs in the nation, and offers advanced diagnosis and treatment for psychiatric disorders across the life span.

 - The Department of Psychiatry has consistently received more NIMH extramural funding than any other Department of Psychiatry in the United States.